redsymbol/amitools/README.md

 Make sure it is not world-readable.
 Then, export the full path to this file in the environment variable AWS_CREDENTIAL_FILE.

+# Image Tags

+The AMITools work with a standard set of tags on each AMI, defining the image's heritage and geneology.
+These are set automatically by ami-create-image, or you can set or change them manually with ami-tag-image.
+The tags include:

+ - source_image       The AMI ID of the instance from which it was created
+ - source_instance    The instance ID from which it was created
+ - source_region      Region of the source AMI
+ - create_date        When it was created (human-readable)
+ - create_timestamp   When it was created (seconds since epoch)

+(create_date and create_timestamp encode the same information, just represented in two differently convenient formats.)

+This information is helpful and useful all by itself.
+It's used to even greater effect by other tools in this package - both current, and planned for the near future.

 # Command Descriptions

 Unless noted otherwise, each command takes a -r/--region option.
 If